YOCKOW/SwiftNetworkGear/README.md

-# What is `SwiftNetwork`?
+# What is `SwiftNetworkGear`?

-`SwiftNetwork` will provide various functions about network.
+`SwiftNetworkGear` will provide various functions about network.
 It was originally written as a part of [SwiftCGIResponder](https://github.com/YOCKOW/SwiftCGIResponder).

 # Requirements